Moving to Switzerland with Family: Practical Tips

 Learning the Language

 You and your children will need to learn the local language, most likely German, French, or Italian, if you want to fully integrate.
 Typically, this is easier for younger children.
-However, children of all ages may need support.
-Schools offer supplementary language classes for non-native students.
-However, some parents opt for additional tutoring, especially if their children are older or aiming for one of the higher-ability streams in secondary school.
+Schools offer supplementary language classes for non-native students, but support from a tutor or language school may be helpful, especially if the children are older or aiming for one of the higher ability streams in secondary school.

 Ready to make your move?
 Read Part 2 of this post, Living in Switzerland with a Family.